getify/Functional-Light-JS/ch7.md

 >
 > In other words, two things A and B would be isomorphic if you could map (convert) from A to B and then go back to A with the inverse mapping.

 Recall in "Brief Math Review" in Chapter 2, we discussed the mathematical definition of a function as being a mapping between inputs and outputs.
 We pointed out this is technically called a morphism.
-An isomorphism is a special case of bijective morphism that requires not only that the mapping must be able to go in either direction, but also that the behavior is identical in either form.
+An isomorphism is a special case of bijective (aka, 2-way) morphism that requires not only that the mapping must be able to go in either direction, but also that the behavior is identical in either form.

 But instead of thinking about numbers, let's relate isomorphism to code.
 Again quoting my blog post: